CaptainCrouton89/AlariaWiki/World Timeline.md

 #### The Rise of the King: 45,000 years ago

 Over the next thousand years, Craggus’ name became more and more known, and with magnificent effort, he pushed back the ice age, ending millions of years of desolation.
-He was seen as [hero](Heroes), and became the sole god of the material realm.
+He was seen as a [hero](Heroes), and became the sole god of the material realm.

 #### Craggus’ Reign: 45,000–30,000 years ago